syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Expanding or collapsing the groups
+## Expand or collaps the groups

-By default, you can view the records in each group by expanding its group caption.
+By default, you can view the records in expanded state with grouping.
-Also you can allow end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) to `true`.
+`SfDataGrid` allow the end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) as `true`.

 {% tabs %}
 {% highlight xaml %}